Check out the Black Friday deals at my top-rated stores BTD (BikeTiresDirect)Performance Bicycle, and Merlin Cycles

 BEST ROAD BIKE PEDALS

-While road bike pedals may not be very sexy or expensive compared to your bike frame, other components, and kit, they are just as important to your performance, comfort, and safety out on the road.
+While road bike pedals may not be very sexy or expensive compared to your bike frame, components, and other kit, they are just as important to your performance, comfort, and safety out on the road.

 This Know Fast review gives you the essential knowledge you need to decide what road bike pedals to get and where to get them in a brief, enthusiast-focused, ad-free post.
-I’ve done the same comprehensive, comparative, and conflict-of-interest-free gear and store evaluations that normally go into longer In The Know Cycling reviews to come up with my recommendations and insights and write them up in a form that you can more quickly read and act on.
+I’ve done the same comprehensive, comparative, and conflict-of-interest-free evaluations that normally go into longer In The Know Cycling reviews to come up with my recommendations and insights and write them up in a form that you can more quickly read and act on.

 RECOMMENDED ROAD BIKE PEDALS